 - Post-baccalaureate Certificate in Postsecondary Literacy Instruction

 The following teacher education programs are approved for Ohio licensure only.

 - Associate of Applied Science in Early Childhood Education

 - Bachelor of Science in Education, Early Childhood Education

 - Master of Education in Literacy and Second Language Studies

 - Post-baccalaureate Certificate in Teaching English to Speakers of other Languages (TESOL)

 - Post-baccalaureate Certificate in Teacher Leader

 Eligibility for initial teacher education in Washington is based on completion of a state approved educator preparation program.
-This program is approved in Ohio.
 Even though you may be residing in Washington while in this program, your application for educator certification in Washington will be processed as an out-of-state application.
 Go to http://pathway.pesb.wa.gove/outofstate for more information.
-Teachers are advised to contact their individual school districts as to whether this program may qualify for teacher advancement.
+Teachers are advised to contact their individual school districts as to whether their program may qualify for teacher advancement.

 It is the responsibility of the Washington State students to secure a site for any required field placement component (externships, internships, clinical training, practicums, etc.)